 During these pleasant excursions I've come to realize something else that is somewhat surprising to me (though in retrospect I don't know why I didn't expect it): There's a rather substantial minority of the vocal part of the early access community who is expressing technical curiosity as to how we solve this or that particular problem in the game, some of you even going so far as to suggest possible solutions or ways to improve the existing implementation - and in extreme cases decompiling and reverse engineering the Trailmakers assemblies.
 It is very tempting to enter such discussions and more than once I've been on the verge of doing so, but I decided not to for two main reasons.
 Firstly being a developer means that most people tend to assume that whatever you say is the official standpoint of the company, meaning that you have to choose your words very carefully to not say anything that could be construed a promise without being absolutely certain you can fulfill it - which somewhat hampers your abilities to join a free an open discussion - and secondly because the format of chat messages and even forum posts lends itself badly to the purposes of long technical discussions, especially since in this particular case they would at first be mostly unidirectional.
 If we are to satisfy the flattering curiosity being exhibited and have fruitful technical discussions, we must perforce start out with a long-read to relay the necessary information about the architecture of Trailmakers which would form the basis of such discussions.

 Mulling this over, the solution is really rather obvious: We, the developers, should, are obliged to even, do write ups on the different areas in which interest is expressed.
 Depending on the wishes from the community this nascent "Internal Affairs" series is an attempt at providing such information on your chosen topics - though the manner of choosing further topics still remains to be decided.
-Nevertheless the topic of the first article is straightforward in many ways; it's the foundation upon which Trailmakers is build, the core of the system, and the topic which I've most often seen people asking about.
+Nevertheless the topic of the first article is straightforward in many ways; it's the foundation upon which Trailmakers is built, the core of the system, and the topic which I've most often seen people asking about.
 It's about structures and welding.

-It should come as no surprise to anyone who’ve managed to read this far without falling asleep, that the basic entity, the core and the essence of Trailmakers is the Block.
+It should come as no surprise to anyone who’s managed to read this far without falling asleep, that the basic entity, the core and the essence of Trailmakers is the Block.
 From the very start of development we have been very conscious of what properties we want a block to possess: it's simple and somewhat small, it's atomic and it's strictly limited to at most one functionality.
 We want every block to be easily recognizable and reasoned about: A player should be able to tell at a glance which block it is and what it does just by looking at an image of it.

 All blocks are equipped with what we call connection knobs.
 These knobs are always placed in a grid on the outward faces of the block and allow the player to combine several blocks into a coherent group.
 Though all blocks are individually simple and have a limited number of connection knobs, the number if possible permutations over them is almost infinite and provides the gameplay with that most elusive of features: complexity through simplicity.
 The result of the process of combining blocks into larger entities is what we refer to as a structure or a contraption.